 Drone overlord DJI has just released its first action camera, the DJI Osmo Action, and it looks like a proper GoPro challenger, going head-to-head with GoPro's flagship model, whilst offering a killer new feature (more on that later).
 Oh, and it’s £50 cheaper!
+Could this be a contender for our best action camera ranking?
+Let's take a look.

 The Osmo Action is aimed at action sports enthusiasts, vloggers and anyone looking for a rugged shooter to capture high-quality video and stills.
 So far, so expected.